 Well-preserved heritage sites?
 Check.
 Preserved natural wonders?
 Check.
 Options to just chill out or get an adrenaline rush?
 Check.
 These are some reasons why the town of Samboan in Southern Cebu is making a name for itself among travelers.
-This municipality is a destination where you have so many options to satisfy your need for adventure or discovering.
+This municipality is a destination where you have so many options to satisfy your need for adventure or discovery.
 There is much to see and do in Samboan.

 Sightseeing and Activities

 These are one of the major reasons tourists flock to this destination.
 There are a handful of beautiful waterfalls, each varying in accessibility, height, and pool depth.
 One of the most famous is Agunid Falls, just 200 meters from the highway.
 It has 5 tiers along the Tangbo River, and each level provides a different cascade.
 You will definitely get wet if you want to reach the other falls because the only way is through the lime paths of the flowing water.
 The tallest waterfall is Da-o Falls.
 With a vertical drop of 90 feet and surrounded by lush vegetation, it truly is a sight to behold.
-To get to most water falls in Samboan you will usually have to take a habal-habal (passenger motorcycle) and trek towards the falls.
+To get to most waterfalls in Samboan you will usually have to take a habal-habal (passenger motorcycle) and trek towards the falls.
 Make sure to bring plenty of water and food to keep you energized.

 Mountains and Caves